Skip to main content

 ParameterDescription

---exclude <path-1>,<path-2>,...Exclude the specified directories during code analysis; the path provided can be a full path or a relative path to the C/C++ project directory
+--exclude <path>Exclude the specified file/directory during code analysis; the path provided must either be an absolute path or a relative path to the project directory; can be specified multiple times

 --exclude-regex <value>A regex specifying the files to exclude during the analysis (the match is to the absolute file path), e.g., --exclude-regex ".*([-.])min\\.c"